 5.2 Having regard to the guidance the SRA and the firm agree the nature of the conduct in this matter as more serious (score of three).
-This is because the firm should have been aware of its obligation to undertake CMRAs on all in-scope files.
-It should have also been aware of its obligation to monitor the progression of files, and any appropriate regulations or guidance, in order to mitigate any potential risk that may arise.
-Further, the firm's policies, controls and procedures (PCPs) mandated that a CMRA is to be carried out at the outset of the matter opening, but this did not happen on all of the files reviewed.
+This is because the firm was aware of its obligation to undertake CMRAs on all in-scope files, as its policies, controls and procedures (PCPs) mandate that a CMRA is to be carried out at the outset of the matter opening, but this did not happen on all of the files reviewed.

-5.3 In addition, the majority of the firms work falls within scope of the MLRs 2017, by virtue of the conveyancing work it does, and therefore the firm should have been familiar with the obligations imposed by the regulations and should have implemented strict adherence.
+5.3 In addition, all of the firm's work falls within scope of the MLRs 2017, by virtue of the conveyancing work it does, and therefore the firm should have been familiar with the obligations imposed by the regulations and should have implemented strict adherence.

 5.4 The SRA and the firm agree the impact of the misconduct to be low (score of two).
 This is because the firm states, and the SRA accepts, it was risk assessing clients and matters, but there was a failure to properly document this process.
 The impact of this being much lower than if the firm were not risk assessing at all.
-Furthermore, there is no evidence of there being any direct loss to clients or actual harm caused, as a result of the firm's failure to ensure it had proper documentation in place.
+Furthermore, there is no evidence of there being any direct loss to clients or actual harm caused, as a result of the firm's failure to ensure it had proper documentation in place on some of the files reviewed.

-5.5 We are satisfied the firm has now ensured that all live files contain a CMRA and that training has been provided to all fee earners on the firm's CMRA process.
+5.5 We are satisfied the firm has now ensured that all live files contain a CMRA and that training has been provided to all fee earners on the firm's

+CMRA process.
 Consequently, any ongoing risk of harm is low.

-5.6 Based on the firm's annual domestic turnover, the fine results in a basic penalty of £25,368.
+5.6 Based on the firm's annual domestic turnover, the fine results in a basic penalty of £2,375.

-5.7 The SRA considers that the basic penalty should be reduced by ten per cent, in terms of mitigation discount, to £22,831, for the following factors:
+5.7 The SRA considers that the basic penalty should be reduced by ten per cent, in terms of mitigation discount, to $\pm 2,137$, for the following factors:

 - a.
-The firm brought itself into compliance by confirming all files contain a client and matter risk assessment and staff had been trained on its CMRA process. - b.
-The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams. - c.
-The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this, and the amount of the fine is £22,831.
+The firm brought itself into compliance by confirming all files contain a client and matter risk assessment and staff have been trained on its CMRA process. - b.
+The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

+5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this, and the amount of the fine is $\pm 2,137$.